Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Problem Formulation

-where ${\hat \Sigma _\theta }^T(t): = [ ] \in {\mathbb{R} ^{{n_{{\xi _\theta }}} \times ({n_{{\xi _\theta }}} + {m_\xi })}}$.
+where ${\hat \Sigma _\theta }^{\top}(t): = [{{{\hat A}_\theta }(t)}, {{{\hat B}_\theta }(t)} ] \in {\mathbb{R} ^{{n_{{\xi _\theta }}} \times ({n_{{\xi _\theta }}} + {m_\xi })}}$.
 The normalized version of identification error, i.e., ${\bar e_{{\xi _\theta }}} = {{{e_{{\xi _\theta }}}} \mathord{\left/ {\vphantom {{{e_{{\xi _\theta }}}} {{n_{{s_\theta }}}}}} \right. \kern-\nulldelimiterspace} {{n_{{s_\theta }}}}}$, is defined as

-where ${\tilde \Sigma _\theta }^T = {\hat \Sigma _\theta }^T - {\Sigma _\theta }^{*T}$ describes the Koopman operators' identification errors.
-Note that ${\bar e_{{\xi _\theta }}}$ is measurable because it is a function of the observables and the states of the system are measurable.
-Moreover, ${\bar e_{{\xi _\theta }}}$ linearly depends on the Koopman operators' identification errors and state of the filtered regressor.
-As shown later, using this formulation, one can reuse the recorded data in the update law without requiring the derivatives of the states of the system.
+where ${\tilde \Sigma _\theta }^{\top}(t) = {\hat \Sigma _\theta }^{\top} (t)- {\Sigma_\theta^{* }}^\top$ describes the Koopman operators' identification errors.
+One can see that ${\bar e_{{\xi _\theta }}}$ is measurable at each time since it is a function of the observables and states of the system are assumed to be measurable.
+Furthermore, ${\bar e_{{\xi _\theta }}}$ linearly relates to the state of the filtered regressor and identification errors of Koopman operators.
+Using this formulation, as we see later, one can reuse the recorded data in the update law without having to compute the derivatives of the system states.

 Now, \eqref{eq:23} can be rewritten as